 Known genetics: A/a d/d Hro/H M/m Rb/rb

 Origin: Brandywine Rats

-Litter Mates: Arrow, Blythe, Swift, Cole, Sherbourne, Poetic Justice, Kindred Spirit, Arwen, Galadriel, Waffle and Smartie.
+Litter Mates: Arrow, Avon, Swift, Cole, Sherbourne, Poetic Justice, Kindred Spirit, Arwen, Galadriel, Waffle and Smartie.

 1st May 2009 - repeat Ivermectin.

-MRC Christmas Show, Brigstock, 6th December 2008 - 2nd of 6 in agouti adult class
+MRC Christmas Show, Brigstock, 6th December 2008 - 3rd of 3 in Essex adult class